Agriculture Innovation Center

 Eligible grant applicants include farmers, producer groups, researchers, educators, organizations, agencies and businesses.
 Applicants may represent nonprofit or for-profit sectors.
 Projects should work with New York State resident farmers and demonstrate outcomes that benefit agriculture in the state.

 For examples of previously funded Agriculture Innovation Center projects, please visit the Funded Projects section of this website.
-Sort projects by ``AIC'' to generate a list of previously-funded projects.
+In the Project Database, sort projects by ``AIC'' to generate a list of previously-funded projects in this grant program.